 Over the years, I’ve learned a thing or two about accounts receivable, which may not sound like a typical topic for this blog.
+A blog cannot include everything a certified internal auditor can tell you.
+But here are a few important things.
 Many business owners take their accounts receivable, and the collection of the A/R, for granted.
 We shouldn’t do so.
 Let me share a few thoughts about this seemingly mundane topic, and how the management of accounts receivable relates to business value.
 In the final analysis, collection of accounts receivable requires a diligent attitude and focus on the part of senior management, and implementation at the lowest level possible levels in our organizations.

 - Accounts receivable are an asset on a company’s balance sheet.
 This may seem obvious, but the point is that all assets must be funded, either by owners’ equity or by external funding.
 One obvious inference from this is that lower levels of accounts receivable are better given the current level of sales.
 If we can lower accounts receivable by $1 or by $1 million, that is $1 or $1 million less that we have to borrow or to retain on the balance sheet.
 This is a good thought to keep in mind every time you look at or even think about A/R.